-December is a month of snow (for those in the colder corners of the world…), hot chocolates with marshmallows and mince pies.
-I’m slowly getting into this snowy mood and that’s why today I want to present you with a painter who loved mountains and snow: Giovanni Segantini
+December is a month of snow (for those in the colder corners of the world…), hot chocolates with marshmallows, and mince pies.
+I’m slowly getting into this snowy mood and that’s why today I want to present to you a painter who loved mountains and snow: Giovanni Segantini.

-Segantini was an Italian painter, a representative of a tendency called Italian Divisionism, which drew from the academic traditions of Italy’s rich visual heritage, yet it also took cues from the modernist practices of the French Neo-Impressionists, or Pointillists.
-On the contrary to Pointillists who used small dots of paint, Italians divided brushstrokes into so-called 'filaments' in order to increase the chromatic luminosity of the painting.
+Giovanni Segantini (1858-1899) was an Italian painter representative of a tendency called Italian Divisionism, which drew from the academic traditions of Italy’s rich visual heritage, yet it also took cues from the modernist practices of the French Neo-Impressionists or Pointillists.
+Contrary to Pointillists who used small dots of paint, Italians divided brushstrokes into so-called “filaments” in order to increase the chromatic luminosity of the painting.

-Giovanni had a very sad childhood.
+Segantini had quite a tragic childhood.
 His mother died when he was seven and his father left the boy under the protection of his daughter from a previous marriage, Irene, and went away in a search of a job.
-Unfortunately, he died a year later leaving Irene and Giovanni in extreme poverty.
-Giovanni ran away from home and was found by a priest.
-He didn’t know how to read or write but the priest noticed that he could draw very well and he supported the boy in his first sketches.
+Unfortunately, he died a year later, leaving Irene and Giovanni in extreme poverty.
+Segantini later ran away from home and was found by a priest.
+He didn’t know how to read or write, but the priest noticed that he could draw very well and he supported the boy in his first sketches.

-When he was 21, he met a girl, Luigia Pierina Bugatti, a sister of his friend, known by the name “Buci".
-However, he couldn’t marry her, because Giovanni did not have a citizenship of any state (he was born to an Italian family in Trentino, which at the time belonged to the territories of the Austro-Hungarian Empire, yet he didn’t have either Austrian or Italian documents).
-They decided to stay together despite that, which condemned them to remain ostracized by the local community.
+When he was 21, he met Luigia Pierina Bugatti, a sister of his friend, known by the name “Buci.”
+Unfortunately, he couldn’t marry her, because he didn’t have citizenship of any state (he was born to an Italian family in Trentino, which at the time belonged to the territories of the Austro-Hungarian Empire, yet he didn’t have either Austrian or Italian documents).
+They decided to stay together despite the condemnation from the local community.

-After creditors pursued him he moved with his family to the Engadin valley in Switzerland.
-This allowed him to paint en plain air, which he loved and the alpine passes and clear light became his chief subject matter.
-He built himself a mobile studio high in the mountains which would allow him to keep his canvases, which often had enormous dimensions, overnight on the site.
-Segantini worked in the high altitude mountains.
-However, the cold and the intense pace of his work coupled with the extreme conditions of high altitude, affected his health, and he became ill with acute peritonitis.
-One day, he was stricken with an attack while painting and two weeks later he died.
+After being pursued by creditors, he moved with his family to Engadin Valley in Switzerland.
+This allowed him to paint en plain air, which he loved.
+The alpine passes and clear mountain light became his chief subjects.
+He built himself a mobile studio high in the mountains which would allow him to keep his canvases (often in enormous dimensions) overnight on the site.
+Segantini worked in the high-altitude mountains and the continuous cold and intense pace of his work badly affected his health.
+He became ill with acute peritonitis.
+One day, he was stricken with an attack while painting, and two weeks later, he died.